Nov 01, 2025

 Deployment Pipeline Architecture

-Beyond the document processing workflow itself, we implemented a robust CI/CD pipeline using AWS CDK and CodePipeline to manage deployments across multiple environments and AWS accounts.
+Beyond the document processing workflow itself, we implemented a CI/CD pipeline using AWS CDK and CodePipeline to manage deployments across multiple environments and AWS accounts.

 Multi-Account Strategy